Blog Post

 Q3.
 What are the main types of whey protein and how do they differ?

 The main types of whey protein are concentrate (WPC), isolate (WPI), and hydrolysate (WPH).
-WPC contains 29-89% protein and retains some lactose and fat.
-WPI has over 90% protein with minimal lactose.
-WPH is pre-digested for faster absorption.
+WPC retains more lactose and fat, WPI is more purified, and WPH is pre-digested for faster absorption.
 Each type suits different nutritional needs and preferences.

 Q4.
 What are the key components of whey protein?

-Whey protein primarily consists of beta-lactoglobulin (about 65%) and alpha-lactalbumin (about 25%).
+Whey protein primarily consists of beta-lactoglobulin and alpha-lactalbumin.
 It also contains smaller amounts of bovine serum albumin, immunoglobulins, and a non-protein component called glycomacropeptide.

 Q5.
 Is whey protein suitable for people with lactose intolerance?

-While whey protein concentrate contains some lactose, whey protein isolate undergoes additional processing to remove most of the lactose, typically containing less than 1%.
-This makes whey protein isolate generally suitable for individuals with lactose intolerance.
+While whey protein concentrate contains some lactose, whey protein isolate undergoes additional processing to remove most of the lactose.
+This makes whey protein isolate generally more suitable for individuals with lactose intolerance.